chrisworman/task-api/README.md

 # task-api
 The HTTP REST api for the task application.
-Uses python and flask with with a postgres SQL database.
+Uses python and flask with a postgres SQL database.

 # Development Setup